 Q: We are both hotel tech companies so have a lot of customers in common.
 Do you hear any feedback from them about GuestJoy?
 And what is your personal experience with it?

 Jan: I honestly love GuestJoy.
 The system, the company, the people behind it.
 It is great to see forward-thinking people who also just want the best for their customers.
 I get a lot of feedback that our customers love the product, it is easy to use and generates a lot of extra revenue for them.
 GuestJoy helps our common customers do the job they would otherwise do themselves.
 It really is just an effortless way to get high revenue and good reviews.

 Q: As someone in the hospitality industry, you must love to travel!
 Tell us a bit about that, do you have a funny story?

 Jan: There are so many of those!
 I travel a lot for business all around the world, I am keen on new places, which are out of the ordinary and situations which you can’t prepare for in advance.
 My funniest memories are those of Kenya from my first visit.
-We got arrested during the night by undercover policemen for not having our passports on us – who knows if they really were police?
-See, you can never truly plan what is going to happen to you… One of my fondest memories are from my travels in Sri Lanka, I went to personally help out a hotel and everyone was just so kind and welcoming.
+We got arrested during the night by undercover policemen for not having our passports on us – who knows if they really were the police?
+See, you can never truly plan what is going to happen to you… One of my fondest memories is from my travels in Sri Lanka, I went to personally help out a hotel and everyone was just so kind and welcoming.
 Everyone I met in that country truly appreciates our product and tried to find ways to help me get the best travel experience possible.
 I love these genuine moments when people from different cultures meet.